odysseus1999/reactjs-business-card-/README.md

 ## Solo Project

-This project is set up with Vite + React
+This project is set up with Vite + React.
+Deployed on Netlify

 ## Installation